Dynamics 365 Field Service ROI — What Actually Pays Back

 5. Invoice Speed / Cash Cycle

 This is where I've seen the fastest and most measurable ROI, especially for companies still doing paper work orders.
 A field service company billing from paper work orders typically has a 5–10 day invoice cycle — the tech finishes the job, the work order goes to the office, someone processes it, the invoice goes out, and then accounts receivable does their work.
 Field Service with the mobile app closes that cycle to same-day or next-day.
-For a company doing $5M in annual revenue, cutting invoice cycle from 8 days to 1 day reduces average receivables by roughly $95k — which is real working capital.
+Compressing the invoice cycle from over a week to a single day pulls down your average receivables balance proportionally — which is real working capital freed up.

 Real Numbers — 25-Tech HVAC Engagement (Anonymized)

 This was a residential and light commercial HVAC company in the Southwest.
 25 field technicians, 3 dispatchers, running field service on a legacy FSM system that was 12 years old.
 They implemented D365 Field Service over 12 weeks.
+If you run a similar residential or home-service operation in the Valley, GCP offers Field Service consulting in Gilbert for residential HVAC, pool, and home-service contractors, and Field Service consulting in Mesa for trades and contractor operations across the East Valley.
 Here's the before/after.

 | Metric | Before (Legacy FSM) | After (D365 Field Service) | Measured Impact |